Skip to content

 value:

-cls_name: sieves.engines.outlines_.Outlines
+cls_name: sieves.model_wrappers.outlines_.Outlines

 model: